 Always try to find out from your landlord if utility costs such as electricity bills have already been calculated into your rent so you can know if the apartment is truly worth the pay or the rent was unnecessarily hiked.

-Most times, apartments available for rent are already furnished with basic furniture.
+Most of the time, apartments available for rent are already furnished with basic furniture.
 Still, ensure to make a proper check on the place so you can know how sparsely or heavily furnished it is and also factor in how much more will be needed to fully equip the apartment to your desired taste.

 What to Expect When Renting in Canada